Skip links

 Supervision: During this stage, there is ongoing oversight and monitoring to ensure the effective implementation of remediation measures.
 The CG oversees and supervises the progress of the organization’s remediation efforts.
 It involves tracking the status of vulnerability remediation, ensuring that corrective actions are properly implemented, and verifying that the identified vulnerabilities are adequately addressed.

 Analysis: In the final phase, a comprehensive analysis of the overall CBEST assessment is conducted.
-The organization evaluates the effectiveness of the entire CBEST process, including the Threat Intelligence and Penetration Testing Phases, and the subsequent remediation efforts.
+The organization evaluates the effectiveness of the entire CBEST framework process, including the Threat Intelligence and Penetration Testing Phases, and the subsequent remediation efforts.
 The analysis aims to assess the impact of the assessment on improving the organization’s cybersecurity resilience, identifying areas for further enhancement, and refining future assessment strategies.

 Conclusion

 Adopting CBEST as part of an organization’s security assessment strategy offers a framework for evaluating and improving its security posture.
 Through a collaborative approach involving various stakeholders, CBEST meticulously analyzes an organization’s systems, processes, and defenses, pinpointing potential vulnerabilities for targeted remediation.
-By leveraging the expertise of both internal and external teams and adhering to a structured assessment methodology, CBEST facilitates the identification of weaknesses, providing a comprehensive view of security risks.
-This comprehensive evaluation not only aids in the immediate mitigation of vulnerabilities but also acts as a catalyst for continuous improvement, increasing the overall cybersecurity resilience of the organization.

 Picture of Matthew Manalac